 I love her headline because the value is clear — if you're a founder, executive, or thought leader and you want to get better at the video side of LinkedIn and social media, Shay is your person.

-On top of that, Shay includes a few CTAs (calls to action) in her headline.
-If you’re curious about how she helps people become video creators, send her a PM.
-If you like the content she posts, follow her to make sure you don’t miss any of it.
+On top of that, Shay includes a few CTAs (call to actions) in her headline.
+If you're curious about how she helps people become video creators, send her a PM.
+If you like the content she posts, follow her to make sure you don't miss any of it.

-If you’re an entrepreneur or thought leader on LinkedIn, I always recommend including CTAs if you have room.
-I do this in my profile and it’s what drive the majority of my inbound coaching leads AND traffic to my site.
+If you're an entrepreneur or thought leader on LinkedIn, I always recommend including CTAs if you have room.
+I do this in my profile, and it's what drives the majority of my inbound coaching leads and traffic to my site.

 Jena Viviano's headline is awesome because she uses it to speak to her audience and tell them exactly what she can deliver.

-If you’re an entrepreneur or thought leader, you need to know your audience and your headline should speak directly to them.
-Address a pain point, share results, make it about them.
+If you're an entrepreneur or thought leader, you need to know your audience – and your LinkedIn headline should speak directly to them.
+Address a pain point, share results, and make it about them.